rajivghim/doomsdayhackfest/README.md

 # (Optional) Set up environment variables
 cp .env.example .env

-# Add your GEMINI_API_KEY if using AI verification features

 # Start development server
 npm run dev

 The application will run locally on http://localhost:3000.

 👥 Built For
 Developed for civic impact at Doomsday Hackfest, empowering citizens and municipalities across Nepal with transparent, technology-driven public governance.
-The following action was requested:
-Building applet...The action produced the following result:
-Build succeeded - the applet is compiled